 The College of Arts and Law (CAL) is made up of the following schools:

 CALeidoscope brings you department, school and cross-college events and opportunities so you can explore the College of Arts and Law.
 A few examples of opportunities and resources are below.

 How do I access information?

 News on CALeidoscope events and opportunities can also be accessed by anyone via Twitter: @CALeidoscopeUoB.
-A LinkedIn page will also follow in the new year.

 The College of Arts and Law offer undergraduate research scholarships scheme enables non-final year students to work on academic research projects in their discipline: these are full-time research opportunities for students to work for five weeks during the summer vacation.